cristian-guerrero/legion-go-tricks/README.md

-## Legion Go Tricks
+# Legion Go Tricks

-### Introduction

 This document serves to provide information, workarounds, and tricks to improving day-to-day use of Linux on the Legion Go.

 Note that while a lot of things are working, Linux support for this device is very much a work in progress, developers are working on improving the experience.

+# Current Status of Linux on the Lenovo Legion Go

+ChimeraOS unstable, Nobara Deck Edition, and Bazzite Deck Edition, all have a bunch of fixes for the LGO.
+It's mostly working, but still has bugs that need to be addressed.

+However, that being said, Linux is good enough to be a daily driver on the Legion Go.

+- Using a PS5 Dualsense Edge Controller Emulator, you get access to the entire LGO controller (including gyro) via steam input
+  - controller works detached too
+- TDP control can be done either via Decky Plugin or steam-patch
+- RGB control works via Decky Plugin
+- suspend-resume works
+- all standard hardawre (wifi, bluetooth, sound, etc) works

-Some of the things you find in this guide may be unofficial changes to original software
+Some of the things you find in this document may be unofficial changes to original software

+Read further below for more details

-### What Works?
+## What Works?

 At the moment, the following functions work out of the box

 - Screen orientation (fixed in NobaraOS Deck Edition, ChimeraOS 45 unstable, Bazzite OS)
 - suspend-resume functionality
-  - small suspend quirk: sometimes sound is fuzzy on resume, usually clears up after 30 seconds or so.
+  - suspend quirk: sound often is fuzzy on resume, usually clears up after 30 seconds or so.
     - use [Pause Games plugin](https://github.com/popsUlfr/SDH-PauseGames) with `Pause on Suspend` enabled to help with this issue
 - Wifi and Bluetooth
 - Sound